adobe/commerce-cif-magento-graphql/README.md

 ```

 You can check some examples to create GraphQL queries and parse the JSON responses in the [unit tests](src/test/java/com/adobe/cq/commerce/magento/graphql/).
 In addition, you can use our generic [GraphQL client bundle for AEM](https://github.com/adobe/commerce-cif-graphql-client) to send the queries.

+## Releases to Maven Central

+Releases are triggered by manually running `mvn release:prepare release:clean` on the `master` branch.
+This automatically pushes a commit with a release git tag like `magento-graphql-x.y.z-magento230` which triggers a dedicated `CircleCI` build that performs the deployment of the artifact to Maven Central.

 ### Contributing